nick22dev/SQLiteQueryUtil/README.md

 SQLiteQueryUtil
 ===============

-Set of utility functions for accessing and manipulating a sqlite database on iOS in objective-c
+Set of block functions to wrap common sqlite operations on iOS in objective-c

 Dependencies: libsqlite3.dylib